Undergraduate Alumni Awards

 Presented in recognition of life-long contributions to the field of criminal justice through career accomplishments and the furtherance of social justice.

-The nomination window for alumni awards opens on September 1st and closes on January 15th of each year.
+Deadline: The nomination window for alumni awards closes on February 15.

 Nominations must be must include the following documents:

 1. a resume, curriculum vita, or professional biography of the nominee;